samoina/results-summary-component-reactjs/README.md

 #### Where to put the className

 After figuring out to put component styles in App.css, I was at crossroads at where to put the className attribute : in the parent component and then pass it to the relevant child component as a prop or otherwise?
+It definitely makes sense to place the className in the child component.

 #### Creating a child component for each of the sections with the icons